nurcoer/nurcoer/README.md

 Hello, I'm Kadriye.
 I am a software engineer
 I am actively looking for a job.Student we are coding a software developer training camp and bootcamp student @kodluyoruz .
 I have some work with JavaScript, C #, Asp.Net, Python, React and React Native.

-##Skills:

-REACT / JS / HTML / CSS/Asp.Net,OOP,AOP,Wep API,Python
+## Skills:

+- REACT
+- JS
+- HTML
+- CSS
+- Asp.Net
+- OOP
+- AOP
+- Wep API
+- Python